cal-itp/benefits/docs/configuration/transit-agency.md

 ### Cleanup

 At this point, the customer group that was created in production Littlepay for testing purposes can be deleted.
+The temporary production validation objects in the Benefits database can also be deleted.

 1. Remove the association between the test customer group and discount product.
 1. Delete the test customer group.
+1. Remove temporary `EligibilityType`s, `EligibilityVerifier`s, and `PaymentProcessor` that were [created](#steps_1) in the Benefits test environment.